Money Pigz, through the art of matched betting, will boost your income indefinitely

 £10 x 5.0 – 10 = £40

 Odds are the fundamental factor in producing good profits from matched betting.
-They are known as “back odds” (for) on the sports bookmaker and “lay odds” (against) on the exchange bookmaker, and it is imperative that we find very close back and lay odds when matched betting which will ensure we maximise profit from all these free bets we have.
+They are known as “back odds” (for) on the sports bookmaker and “lay odds” (against) on the exchange bookmaker.
+It is imperative that we find very close back and lay odds when matched betting.
+This will ensure we maximise profit from all these free bets we have.

 Simply put, a betting market is a specific type of bet for a specific sporting event.
 For each sporting event, there can be a huge variety of markets, particularly for high-profile events in sports such as football, tennis and rugby.

 When matched betting, it doesn’t matter which market you’re betting on because you’re covering every possible outcome of that specific bet.
-Markets are something that can confuse matched bettors in the beginning of their money-making venture, but with time, they become easy to find on betting websites and your understanding will naturally improve.
-Although not mandatory to understand to make money through matched betting, below are some common markets explained for the biggest sport that people bet on, which is Football.
+Markets are something that can confuse matched bettors in the beginning of their money-making venture.
+With time however, they become easy to find on betting websites and your understanding will naturally improve.
+Below are some common markets explained for the biggest sport that people bet on, which is Football.

 1X2, Win/Draw/Lose or Home/Draw/Away – This is the most familiar and easy to understand of the markets.
 This is simply betting on a football match to either win, draw or lose.